Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 ## Introduction

  In our fast-paced world people have come to appreciate convenience and appreciate time savings anywhere possible, so are recipe ratings perhaps biased towards quick-and-easy solutions to feeding ourselves and our families?
 Or do ratings provide a good measure of simply how enjoyable a meal is despite the painstaking labor some of the tastiest dishes require?
-This analysis aims to focus on the relationship between the complexity of recipes and how well scored they are and assess how much weight this particular aspect holds in considering the overall rating of a recipe, and how well rated a simple recipe could be rated in comparison to a complex one.
+This analysis aims to focus on the relationship between the complexity of recipes, how well scored they are, assess how much weight these properties hold in considering the overall rating of a recipe, and how well rated a simple recipe could be rated in comparison to a complex one.

  The dataset used is comprised of two separate .csv files scraped from [food.com](https://www.food.com/) by the authors of [this paper.](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf) One contained recipes, and the other reviews for said recipes.